Mintimate/DocVitePressOMR/en/guide/configurationOverride.md

 ```

 > This method is mainly for some users who have always wanted to add Sogou dictionaries.
 Although I think it's completely unnecessary, the existing dictionary is also calculated by AMZ through word segmentation models, adding Sogou dictionaries will only increase lag; but it also provides a method for those who want to try.

+As an extension, the tone marks in the dictionary are used in conjunction with [oh-my-rime/lua/super_preedit.lua](https://github.com/Mintimate/oh-my-rime/blob/main/lua/super_preedit.lua) to display tones.

 ## Example: Maximum Pinyin String Length